Salesforce Case Management – Best Practices from A Service Cloud Consultant

 Service channels start and end with the service console

-Any Salesforce case management system depends on having a solid foundation: a customer portal, assignment rules, escalation rules, a centralized platform to manage cases and so on.
+Any Salesforce case management system needs a solid foundation: a customer portal, assignment rules, escalation rules, and a centralized platform to manage cases.

-This is where a Salesforce consultant like Tiffany excels: helping businesses launch their own Salesforce Service Cloud implementation with the right tools for the job.
+This is where a Salesforce consultant like Tiffany excels: helping businesses launch their own Salesforce Service Cloud implementation.

 An open case in Salesforce shown in the console with case details, contact details, related cases, and Case Feed in one layout